manyworldss/Celio/README.md

 ### What it does

-- Translates celiac safety info into 6+ languages
+- Translates celiac safety info into 6+ languages (audio or text)
 - Generates an emergency card you can save or print
 - Doesn’t need an account or any login
 - Works on your phone or laptop